HimanshuRattan/Useless-Python-Scripts/README.md

-# Useless-Python-Scripts
+## Useless-Python-Scripts
 Python automation in a nutshell<br/>
-Some useless scripts I had to write for some friends or some task that I will never use again.
-Mainly Excel :/
+Some useless scripts that I had to write and probably I will never use again.

+## Voice-HTML
+There are no contributing guide lines for now.
+If you have written any interesting autoamtion script,fork this repo, make changes and create PR.